-LinkedIn is the largest online network for working professionals with over 550 million users and over 3 million active job listings.
+LinkedIn is the largest online network for working professionals with over a billion users and over 30 million active job listings.
 More than just an electronic copy of your resume, LinkedIn gives you access to four important career assets:

-It used to be that health care professionals were sparsely represented on LinkedIn, but that has changed.
-The number of healthcare professionals on LinkedIn and their use of the platform is growing, as is the number of hospitals and other health care providers.
+It used to be that healthcare professionals were sparsely represented on LinkedIn, but that has changed.
+The number of healthcare professionals using the platform has increased significantly, as has the presence of hospitals and other healthcare providers.
 A quick search on LinkedIn shows more than 500,000 medical assistants, for example.

-But you can set yourself apart in your field with a polished, professional profile on LinkedIn.
-And it’s not hard to do if you follow the tips in this article.
-Start by opening a LinkedIn account.
-You can do that on a computer or by downloading the LinkedIn app on your phone.
+Using the tips in this article, you can set yourself apart in your field with a polished, professional profile on LinkedIn.
+Start by creating a LinkedIn account either on a computer or by downloading the LinkedIn app on your phone.

 Show off your professional achievements

-Once you open an account, LinkedIn is a great place to gather all your professional achievements and create a positive online professional image.
-You can choose to display your education, work experience, training courses, and certifications in a single location that is specially meant for this purpose.
+Once you create an account, LinkedIn is a great place to gather all your professional achievements and create a positive online professional image.
+You can choose to display your education, allied healthcare professional work experience, training courses, and certifications in a single location that is specific for this purpose.

 One of your greatest career achievements, your AMT credential, should be shown directly following your name.
-For example, Joe Smith, RMA(AMT).
-LinkedIn doesn’t give you a place to put your credentials after your name, so we suggest adding them after your last name.
-This way, they will be prominently displayed at the top of your profile.
+For example, Jane Doe, RMA (AMT).
+A LinkedIn headline for healthcare professionals doesn’t include a place to put your credentials, so we suggest adding them after your last name.
+Listing credentials after your name means they will be prominently displayed at the top of your profile.

 Network and make connections

 Making connections and professional networking is what LinkedIn is all about.
-You can form connections with current and former co-workers, supervisors, professors, mentors, and industry leaders.
+You can form connections with current and former co-workers, supervisors, professors, mentors, industry leaders, and other healthcare professionals on LinkedIn.
 Connections lead to opportunities, and building your professional network is important no matter what point you are at in your career.

 Your connections can help you by giving you a recommendation or endorsing your skills.
 A recommendation will display directly on your profile and tells others how your connections feel about your work.
 Don’t be afraid to ask your connections for a recommendation, especially if they were your superior, such as a professor or supervisor.
 Your connections can also endorse the skills you have added to your profile, displaying a form of social proof that you have those skills.

-Another type of connection you can form is to follow companies and organizations on LinkedIn.
-You can follow the hospital you work for, the school you attended or your professional association such as American Medical Technologists.
+You can form another type of connection by following companies and organizations on LinkedIn.
+You can follow the hospital you work for, the school you attended, and your professional association such as American Medical Technologists (AMT).
 You can also connect with companies you are interested in working for, which shows them you have done your research before pursuing them.
-Just do a search to find their names.
+Just do a search to find their profiles.

 Look for a new job

-If you are planning to move to another city or are ready to make a move to a new employer, LinkedIn’s job search function can help you find local employers looking to hire someone with your credentials.
-As a bonus, by keeping your profile current, employers may reach out to you if they feel you would be a good fit for a position they are trying to fill.
+If you are planning to move to another city or are ready to make a move to a new position, LinkedIn’s job search function can help you find local employers looking to hire someone with your credentials.
+As a bonus, by keeping your profile current, you may appear in search results for employers looking to hire healthcare professionals on LinkedIn, and they may reach out to you if they feel you would be a good fit for a position they are trying to fill.
+That is why it’s crucial to have skills to put on LinkedIn for healthcare that match the job descriptions of positions you’re interested in.

 If you are searching for a job opportunity, consider creating a profile on the AMT Career Center.
 This is a free service through your association membership that lets you post your resume and search for a job.
-When creating your profile, be sure to add your personal LinkedIn URL for employers to learn more about you.
-Many allied health professionals have found great success using AMT’s Career Connection site.
+When creating your profile, be sure to add your personal LinkedIn URL so employers can learn more about you and your allied healthcare professional work experience.
+Many allied health professionals have found great success using AMT’s Career Center.

 Join groups

-LinkedIn Groups provide a place for professionals in the health care industry to share content, find answers and make business contacts.
-Search for groups of health care professionals that post valuable information and can help you enhance your career.
-Once you're a group member, you're able to join like-minded members in conversations and ask them questions.
+LinkedIn Groups provide a place for professionals in the healthcare industry to share content, find answers, and make business contacts.
+Search for groups of healthcare professionals that post valuable information and can help you enhance your career.
+Once you're a group member, you're able to join like-minded members in conversations, ask them questions, and gain valuable insights.

 Read and share content